Visual Studio: 2012

 The final build of Visual Studio 2012 was announced on August 1, 2012, and the official launch event was held on September 12, 2012.

 Unlike prior versions, Visual Studio 2012 cannot record and play macros and the macro editor has been removed.
 Also unlike prior versions, Visual Studio 2012 require Windows 7 SP1 and Windows Server 2008 R2 SP1.
+As a result of the processor requirements matching that of Windows 8, Visual Studio 2012 can be installed on processors as early as the Prescott revision of the Pentium 4 or the first revision of the Athlon 64.

 New features include support for WinRT and C++/CX (Component Extensions) and C++ AMP (GPGPU programming) Semantic Colorization.

 Cross-compiling to ARM32 is supported from an x86 command prompt.

 On September 16, 2011, a complete 'Developer Preview' of Visual Studio 11 was published on Microsoft's website.
 Visual Studio 11 Developer Preview requires Windows 7, Windows Server 2008 R2, Windows 8, or later operating systems.
 Versions of Microsoft Foundation Class Library (MFC) and C runtime (CRT) included with this release cannot produce software that is compatible with Windows XP or Windows Server 2003 except by using native multi-targeting and foregoing the newest libraries, compilers, and headers.
 However, on June 15, 2012, a blog post on the VC++ Team blog announced that based on customer feedback, Microsoft would re-introduce native support for Windows XP targets (though not for XP as a development platform) in a version of Visual C++ to be released later in the fall of 2012.
 "Visual Studio 2012 Update 1" (Visual Studio 2012.1) was released in November 2012.
 This update added support for Windows XP targets and also added other new tools and features (e.g. improved diagnostics and testing support for Windows Store apps).

 On August 24, 2011, a blog post by Sumit Kumar, a Program Manager on the Visual C++ team, listed some of the features of the upcoming version of the Visual Studio C++ IDE: